 Through our network of offices around the world, we can offer individual in-kind reintegration support, such as setting up income-generating activities or financing educational or training programmes.
 Tailored assistance is provided to specific vulnerable groups, including migrants with health issues, victims of trafficking, unaccompanied minors, families or single parents with underage children, and undocumented migrants.

-We facilitate the resettlement and relocation of selected refugees to the Netherlands, as part of the Dutch resettlement and relocation programmes.
-This happens in close cooperation with our offices in countries of departure and partner organizations.
+We facilitate the resettlement and relocation of selected refugees to the Netherlands, in close cooperation with our offices in countries of departure and partner organizations.
 We also provide assistance to family members entitled to reunite with their family in the Netherlands by arranging the travel and serving as a contact point for the relatives or sponsors in the Netherlands.

 Migration and Development

-The Diaspora Entrepreneurship for Development (ED4D) project aims at encouraging the Ghanaian and Ethiopian diaspora residing in the Netherlands, or Dutch entrepreneurs in partnership with the diaspora, to engage themselves as entrepreneurs for the development of the private sector in Ghana and Ethiopia.
+The Entrepreneurship by Diaspora for Development (ED4D) project encourages the Ghanaian and Ethiopian diaspora in the Netherlands to engage themselves, as entrepreneurs, for the development of the private sector in their countries of origin.